How to Define a Problem Hypothesis for Your Product Discovery Initiative

 How to use a problem hypothesis

-We suggest you arrange a team workshop for your key people dealing with design, marketing and sales, and have a handy template at hand.
-You may consider filling it in gradually, using a few steps below that reveal what you know before you nail the statement down.
+We suggest you arrange a team workshop for your key people dealing with design, marketing and sales, and have a handy problem statement template at hand.
+You may consider filling it in gradually, using a few steps below that reveal what you know before you nail the hypothesis statement down.

 1. Bring in your personas